Kamildeeal/Pokemons_APP_React_TS/README.md

 # React Pokemons

-The purpose of this application was to familiarize myself with CRUD operations and data fetching.
+The purpose of this application was to work with CRUD operations and data fetching.
 I opted to use the fetch method instead of React Query due to the application's small size; I believed that more advanced operations and data caching were unnecessary.
 My goal was to practice working with raw JSON data.
 I defined all application screens using react-router-dom for routing.
 SCSS mixins were used to manage screen sizes and improve responsive design.
 TypeScript was used extensively for type safety.
 I also decided integrated the MUI/Material-UI library to incorporate a sleek search field functionality.

 You can try it live, deployed on vercel: https://kamilpokemonapp.vercel.app/